What is the Federal Work Study (FWS) program?

-If you’re labeled Campus Employment, then you’re a high hiring priority and you’re eligible to work in the majority of positions on campus, but not FWS jobs.
+If you’re assigned to the designation Campus Employment, then you’re a high hiring priority and you’re eligible to work in the majority of positions on campus, but not FWS jobs.

-If you’re labeled anything else, you’re still likely allowed to work on campus.
-Just be aware that you’re a low hiring priority and you may have to wait until others who are higher priority than you have been given a chance.
+If you’re assigned any other designation, you’re still likely allowed to work on campus.
+Just be aware that you’re a low hiring priority and may have to wait until others who are high hiring priority have been given the opportunity to secure a position.